robynforrest/iscam-gui/README.md

       op[[N]]$inputs - All inputs into iscam and iscam-gui op[[N]]$inputs$sensitivityGroup - Sensitivity group number (scenarios with the same number will be plotted together) op[[N]]$inputs$color            - Color for plotting.
-Read in from the Scenario info file. op[[N]]$inputs$order            - Order for plotting, 1 is highest.
-If multiple values are the same, sort by name. op[[N]]$inputs$starter          - Starter file contents
+Read in from the Scenario info file. op[[N]]$inputs$order            - Order for plotting, 1 is plotted first.
+If multiple values are the same, it will sort by name. op[[N]]$inputs$starter          - Starter file contents
         op[[N]]$inputs$data - Data file contents (iscam model DAT file) op[[N]]$inputs$data$narea       - Number of areas